klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 ------------------------- erc20-transfer-1step END -------------------------
 ```

-Check if the result is `alice balance: 100`.
+If the result is `alice balance: 100`, then it has been executed successfully.

 ## ERC-20 Token Transfer (two-step) <a id="erc-20-token-transfer-twostep"></a>
 Run erc20-transfer-2step.js for the two-step transfer example.